Back to Articles

 See what the output looks like

 The fastest way to judge a diligence tool is to look at what it produces.
-See a real source-cited diligence brief, or book a 15-minute walkthrough of how Deal OS turns a workspace of documents into cited findings — then decide which category your next deal actually needs.
+See a real source-cited diligence brief, try it on a deal that looks like yours with no login, or see an example of how Deal OS turns a workspace of documents into cited findings, then decide which category your next deal actually needs.
+Not weighing a tool yet?
+Grab the free Deal Kit, 20 cited Claude diligence agents you can run on your own deals today.

 Get the 45-Point Acquisition Diligence Checklist